degustujacaistota/en/_pages/about.md

 On the other hand, I think the tasting eggplant is funny.
 And I wanted to add a bit of humor so that the blog in which I write mostly about luxurious and elegant dinners in the Fine Dining style was not too pretentious and stiff.
 After all, even eating in a restaurant with
-Michelin Guide stars we want to eat deliciously and have fun, instead of sitting tense, like on an exam.
+Michelin Guide stars we want to have fun and relax.

 ### Why am I writing this blog?

 1. For myself: <br/>
-Because I have a poor memory.
+Because My memory is short.
 I love delicious food and want to be able to remember what and where I ate, how delicious it was or not;) and which Chef prepared these dishes.

 2. For people who are looking for good cuisine: <br/>